 As shown by the variety of projects in this section, as well as the initiatives and planning work (such as the RBD projects) described above, this region is adept at utilizing both hard infrastructure and green infrastructure to combat the impacts of climate change.
-Incorporating green infrastructure into projects is a key priority for the NJTPA and its subregions as can be seen in the agency's work, including studies such as the Green Stormwater Infrastructure Element of the Passaic County Master Plan (June 2018) and the Green Infrastructure Workshop held in February 2019.
-This workshop included sessions on green infrastructure as a resilient management tool as well as green infrastructure in transportation projects in New Jersey (Hoboken, Newark and the New Jersey Meadowlands) and in neighboring states (New York and Pennsylvania).
+Incorporating green infrastructure into projects is a key priority for the NJTPA and its subregions as can be seen in the agency's work, including studies such as the Green Stormwater Infrastructure Element of the Passaic County Master Plan (June 2018) and the Green Infrastructure as a resilient management tool as well as green infrastructure in transportation projects in New Jersey (Hoboken, Newark and the New Jersey Meadowlands) and in neighboring states (New York and Pennsylvania).